CrowdStrike (NASDAQ:CRWD) Releases Q2 2023 Earnings Guidance

 CrowdStrike (NASDAQ:CRWD – Get Rating) issued an update on its second quarter 2023 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.27-$0.28 for the period, compared to the consensus estimate of $0.24.
 The company issued revenue guidance of $512.70 million-$516.80 million, compared to the consensus revenue estimate of $509.35 million.CrowdStrike also updated its FY 2023 guidance to $1.18-$1.22 EPS.

-CrowdStrike (NASDAQ:CRWD – Get Rating) last released its earnings results on Wednesday, March 9th.
-The company reported ($0.09) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.15) by $0.06.
-The firm had revenue of $431.01 million during the quarter, compared to analyst estimates of $412.38 million.
-CrowdStrike had a negative net margin of 16.17% and a negative return on equity of 15.87%.
-The business’s revenue was up 62.7% on a year-over-year basis.
-During the same quarter in the previous year, the business earned ($0.08) EPS.
-Analysts predict that CrowdStrike will post -0.89 EPS for the current fiscal year.
+CrowdStrike (NASDAQ:CRWD – Get Rating) last released its quarterly earnings data on Thursday, June 2nd.
+The company reported $0.31 earnings per share for the quarter, beating analysts’ consensus estimates of $0.23 by $0.08.
+The business had revenue of $487.83 million during the quarter, compared to analyst estimates of $464.35 million.
+CrowdStrike had a negative net margin of 11.08% and a negative return on equity of 14.50%.
+CrowdStrike’s revenue was up 61.1% compared to the same quarter last year.
+During the same period last year, the business earned ($0.14) EPS.
+On average, equities analysts anticipate that CrowdStrike will post -0.61 EPS for the current year.

-In other news, insider Shawn Henry sold 20,839 shares of the stock in a transaction on Tuesday, April 19th.
-The shares were sold at an average price of $228.02, for a total transaction of $4,751,708.78.
-Following the completion of the sale, the insider now owns 191,046 shares of the company’s stock, valued at $43,562,308.92.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO George Kurtz sold 75,801 shares of the stock in a transaction on Monday, March 21st.
-The stock was sold at an average price of $200.92, for a total transaction of $15,229,936.92.
+In related news, CFO Burt W. Podbere sold 13,282 shares of the stock in a transaction that occurred on Monday, March 21st.
+The shares were sold at an average price of $200.42, for a total value of $2,661,978.44.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, insider Shawn Henry sold 20,000 shares of the stock in a transaction that occurred on Thursday, March 17th.
+The stock was sold at an average price of $203.04, for a total transaction of $4,060,800.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 170,458 shares of company stock worth $35,634,355.
-Company insiders own 6.82% of the company’s stock.
+In the last 90 days, insiders have sold 170,458 shares of company stock worth $35,634,355.
+Corporate insiders own 6.82% of the company’s stock.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Penserra Capital Management LLC grew its position in CrowdStrike by 30.3% in the fourth quarter.
-Penserra Capital Management LLC now owns 899 shares of the company’s stock valued at $184,000 after purchasing an additional 209 shares in the last quarter.
-Evergreen Capital Management LLC bought a new position in shares of CrowdStrike in the 1st quarter valued at about $223,000.
-Sequoia Financial Advisors LLC bought a new position in shares of CrowdStrike in the 1st quarter valued at about $287,000.
-Golden State Wealth Management LLC grew its position in shares of CrowdStrike by 24.8% in the 1st quarter.
-Golden State Wealth Management LLC now owns 1,651 shares of the company’s stock valued at $301,000 after acquiring an additional 328 shares during the period.
-Finally, Crestwood Advisors Group LLC bought a new position in shares of CrowdStrike in the 4th quarter valued at about $319,000.
-63.02% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently modified their holdings of CRWD.
+Penserra Capital Management LLC boosted its position in CrowdStrike by 30.3% in the 4th quarter.
+Penserra Capital Management LLC now owns 899 shares of the company’s stock worth $184,000 after purchasing an additional 209 shares in the last quarter.
+Evergreen Capital Management LLC purchased a new position in shares of CrowdStrike during the 1st quarter valued at approximately $223,000.
+Sequoia Financial Advisors LLC purchased a new position in shares of CrowdStrike during the 1st quarter valued at approximately $287,000.
+Eudaimonia Partners LLC purchased a new position in shares of CrowdStrike during the 1st quarter valued at approximately $330,000.
+Finally, GM Advisory Group Inc. lifted its position in shares of CrowdStrike by 18.4% during the 1st quarter.
+GM Advisory Group Inc. now owns 1,522 shares of the company’s stock valued at $346,000 after buying an additional 237 shares in the last quarter.
+Institutional investors own 63.02% of the company’s stock.

 CrowdStrike Holdings, Inc provides cloud-delivered protection across endpoints and cloud workloads, identity, and data.
 It offers threat intelligence, managed security services, IT operations management, threat hunting, Zero Trust identity protection, and log management.
 The company primarily sells subscriptions to its Falcon platform and cloud modules through its direct sales team that leverages its network of channel partners.